MarcoReidelbach/MaRDMO-Plugin/README.md

         ]

 OPTIONSET_PROVIDERS = [
-    ('WikidataSearch', _('Options for Wikidata Search'), 'MaRDMO.providers.WikidataSearch')
+    ('WikidataSearch', _('Options for Wikidata Search'), 'MaRDMO.providers.WikidataSearch'),
+    ('ComponentSearch', _('Options for MaRDI Search'), 'MaRDMO.providers.ComponentSearch')
     ]
 ```

 Thereby, the MaRDMO-Export-Plugin is installed and a "MaRDI Export/Query" button is added in the project view.
-The optionset provider allows direct Wikidata / MaRDI knowledge graph queries while answering the questionnaire.

 ## MaRDI Portal Connection